What To Do on A Solo Day Trip to Alexandria, Egypt!

 Alexandria Solo Day Trip Takeaway

-We hope this Cairo to Alexandria Day Trip was beneficial!
-While one day is enough for you to explore the beautiful port city of Alexandria, on your own as a self-guided tour, or via a private tour guide.
+While one day is enough for you to explore the beautiful port city of Alexandria on your own as a self-guided tour, via meet-ups with Muslimah Solo Travelers, or as we recommend, via a reliable tour guide on Viator or GetYourGuide so you can make the most out of your time.

 You can also extend the trip to a 2D1N excursion if going back to Cairo is too late.
-Check out this Muslim Solo Travel guide to Alexandria for ideas on hotel stays, and Alexandria in general.

 Otherwise, how about a Red Sea Scuba Diving excursion to Hurghada, camping in the remote White Desert as your extension in beautiful Egypt?